sheehui/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

    1. Double-click the jar file Expected: Shows the GUI with a set of sample clients.
-The window size may not be optimum.
+The window size may not be optimised for your display.

 1. Saving window preferences